 - Security prices will fluctuate.
 The value of your investment may fall over time. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
-This may occur at any point in time, including during the initial offering period. - The value of preferred securities held by the trust and corporate bonds held by the funds will generally fall if interest rates, in general, rise.
+This may occur at any point in time, including during the initial offering period.

+- The value of bonds or other fixed income securities held by the funds will generally fall if interest rates, in general, rise.
 No one can predict whether interest rates will rise or fall in the future. - The issuer of a security may be unwilling or unable to make income and/or principal payments in the future.
-This may reduce the level of distributions the trust or the funds pay which could reduce your income and cause the value of your units to fall. - The trust invests in shares of ETFs.
-Shares of these funds may trade at a discount or premium from their net asset value.
-If fund shares are sold at a discount, then the trust will receive less than their net asset value.
-Alternatively, if fund shares are purchased at a premium, then the trust will pay more than their net asset value.
-These funds are also subject to risks related to factors such as the manager's ability to achieve a fund's objective and market conditions affecting a fund's investments.
+This may reduce the level of distributions the trust or the funds pay which could reduce your income and cause the value of your units to fall. - The trust invests in shares of closed-end funds.
+Shares of these funds tend to trade at a discount from their net asset value and are subject to risks related to factors such as the manager's ability to achieve a fund's objective and market conditions affecting a fund's investments.
 The trust and funds have management and operating expenses.
 You will bear not only your share of the trust's expenses, but also the expenses of the funds.
-By investing in other funds, the trust incurs greater expenses than you would incur if you invested directly in the funds. - The trust and certain funds may invest in securities of foreign issuers, which may include companies located in emerging markets.
-These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies. - Preferred securities combine some of the characteristics of both stocks and bonds.
-Like bonds, the preferred securities selected for the portfolio pay a fixed rate of income and are sold on the basis of yield.
-However, like common stocks, they are traded on major exchanges.
-Preferred securities are "senior securities" which have preference over common stocks, but not debt, of an issuer. - Preferred securities held by the trust and corporate bonds held by the funds are fixed-rate obligations and will decline in value with increases in interest rates, an issuer's worsening financial condition or a drop in bond ratings.
-The longer the maturity of a security, the greater the risk of a decline in value with increases in interest rates.
-The effective maturity of longer term securities may be dramatically different than shorter term obligations.
-Investors may receive early returns of principal when securities are called or sold before they mature.
-Investors may not be able to reinvest the proceeds they receive at as high a yield.
-The default of an issuer in making its payment obligations could result in the loss of interest income and/or principal to investors.
+By investing in other funds, the trust incurs greater expenses than you would incur if you invested directly in the funds. - The portfolio includes securities issued by companies in the energy, financials, industrials, materials, real estate, telecommunication services and utilities sectors.
+Negative developments in these sectors may affect the value of your investment more than would be the case in a more diversified investment.
+General risks of companies in the energy sector include geopolitical events, the impacts of existing and changing government regulations, economic cycles and fuel prices.
+General risks of companies in the financials sector include developments in financial markets, interest rates, cost of capital funds, credit losses and the impacts of existing and changing government regulations.
+General risks of companies in the industrials sector include the general state of the economy, worldwide competition the impacts of existing and changing government regulations and spending, and consumer spending trends.
+General risks of companies in the materials sector include volatility of commodity prices, exchange rates, worldwide competition, resource availability the impacts of existing and changing government regulations.
+General risks of companies in the real estate sector include changes in real estate values, changes in interest rates, changes in tax laws and rates, the impacts of existing and changing government regulations and the general state of the economy.
+General risks of companies in the telecommunication services sector include the impacts of existing and changing government regulations, intense competitive pressures and rapid technological advances.
+General risks of companies in the utilities sector include changes increases in fuel and other commodity prices, the impacts of existing and changing government regulations and the general state of the economy. - The trust and certain funds may invest in securities of foreign issuers, which may include companies located in emerging markets.
+These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies. - The trust and certain funds may invest in securities of small and mid-size companies.
+These securities are often more volatile and have lower trading volumes than securities of larger companies.
+Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information.